Geography of Uttarakhand: Terrain and vegetation

 Uttarakhand lies on the southern slope of the Himalaya range, and the climate and vegetation vary greatly with elevation, from glaciers at the highest elevations to tropical forests at the lower elevations.
 The highest elevations are covered by ice and bare rock.
 Nanda Devi is the highest land point of Uttarakhand with the altitude of 7817 m above sea level.
 Sharda Sagar Reservoir is the lowest land point of Uttarakhand with the altitude of 187 m.
 Western Himalayan alpine shrub and meadows occur between 3000 and 5000 m: tundra and alpine meadows cover the highest elevations, Rhododendron-dominated shrublands cover the lower elevations.
 Western Himalayan subalpine conifer forests lie just below the tree line; at 3000 to 2600 m elevation they transition to western Himalayan broadleaf forests, which lie in a belt from 2600 to 1500 m elevation.
 Below 1500 m elevation lie the Himalayan subtropical pine forests.
 The drier Terai-Duar savanna and grasslands belt and the Upper Gangetic Plains moist deciduous forests cover the lowlands along the Uttar Pradesh border.
 This belt is locally known as Bhabar.
 These lowland forests have mostly been cleared for agriculture, but a few pockets remain.

+During the last five years Uttarakhand witnessed number of forest fires.
+These fires include 2020 Uttarakhand forest fire and many others.
+Some of the consequences of these forest fires include loss of life, shrinking of forest areas, loss of biodiversity and decrease in Ecotourism in the state.